bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

 ### Architecture
 A typical architecture in which Modbus can be applied consists of multiple devices connected to a single bus and communicating with a central controller.
-To administrate the network, e.g. control access to communication line, Modbus uses a master-slave structure (hereinafter named client-server-architecture, where client refers to slave and server to master) as the architecture.
+To administrate the network, e.g. control access to communication line, Modbus uses a [primary-replica structure](https://en.wikipedia.org/wiki/Master/slave_(technology)) as the architecture.
-A central server (controller) is connected to multiple clients (single devices).
+A central controller (primary) is connected to multiple devices (replica).
-The server always initiates communication by sending messages on the bus.
+The primary always initiates communication by sending messages on the bus.
 These messages can either be addressed to a single device or to all devices (a so-called broadcast). <br>
-After receiving a dedicated message (no broadcast), a client answers by sending a response on the bus to the server.
+After receiving a dedicated message (no broadcast), a replica answers by sending a response on the bus to the primary.
-A response may comprise the information solicited by the server or an error message if the original message was invalid or transmitted incorrectly.<br>
+A response may comprise the information solicited by the primary or an error message if the original message was invalid or transmitted incorrectly.<br>
-The only way to start a communication is the server sending a request.
+The only way to start a communication is the primary sending a request.
-Neither can the clients send messages to each other, nor can they send data on their own.
+Neither can the replica send messages to each other, nor can they send data on their own.
 <br>

 <div style="text-align: center">